Learning real-time one-counter automata using polynomially many queries: Introduction

 \section{Introduction}

-The problem of identifying a model from a given dataset is an area of interest in various fields of computer science, like formal verification and machine learning.
+{ } The problem of identifying a model from a given dataset is an area of interest in various fields of computer science, like formal verification and machine learning.
 However, inferring the right model from labelled samples is challenging.
 For instance, finding a minimal separating \dfa ~-- a \dfa that accepts a given set of positive samples and rejects a given set of negative samples -- is known to be $\CF{NP}$-complete~\cite{gold}.
-Angluin \cite{angluin} introduced an active learning framework involving a learner and a teacher.
+Angluin \cite{angluin} introduced an active learning framework called $\intro[\Lstar]{}\Lstar$, involving a learner and a teacher.
 The learner can ask membership and equivalence queries to the teacher.
-In this setting, Angluin showed that \dfa can be learnt in polynomial time.
+Angluin showed that \dfa can be learnt in polynomial time {with respect to the size of the minimal \dfa}.

-In this paper, we are interested in active learning of a deterministic real-time one-counter automaton (\droca).
+In this paper, we are interested in active learning of a deterministic real-time one-counter automaton ("\droca").
 These are finite-state machines equipped with a non-negative integer counter that can be incremented or decremented on reading an input symbol.
-The counter adds expressive power, enabling a \droca to recognise certain context-free languages (e.g., $\{a^nb^n\mid n>0\}$) that cannot be recognised with a \dfa.
-However, this added power also introduces significant challenges in learning. \\
+The counter adds expressive power, enabling a "\droca" to recognise certain non-regular context-free languages (e.g., $\{a^nb^n\mid n>0\}$).
+However, this added power also introduces significant challenges in learning.

-{\it Our contribution.} We introduce the notion of counter-synchronous \drocas~-- two \drocas are counter-synchronous if, for any word, the counter-value reached on reading that word is the same on both machines.
-We give an $\mathcal{O}(\alpha(\K^5)\K^5)$ time\footnote{For all practical applications, one can consider $\alpha$ as a constant function.
-It is a function that grows very slowly~(see \Cref{sec:equivalence}).} algorithm that solves the following two problems (see \Cref{countersync}): (1) check if two \drocas are counter-synchronous, and (2) check if two counter-synchronous \drocas are equivalent.
-For visibly one-counter automata (\droca where the input alphabet determines the counter-actions), we have devised an even faster $\mathcal{O}(\alpha(\K^3)\K^3)$ algorithm for checking equivalence (see \Cref{vocaeq}).
+\paragraph{Our contribution.} We introduce the notion of "counter-synchronous" "\drocas"~-- two "\drocas" are "counter-synchronous" if, for any word, the counter value reached on reading that word is the same on both machines. {Given two "\drocas" with $\K$ states, } we give an $\mathcal{O}(\alpha(\K^5)\K^5)$ time\footnote{ For all practical applications, one can consider $\alpha$ as a constant~(see \Cref{sec:equivalence}).} algorithm that solves the following two problems (see \Cref{countersync}): (1) check if {they} are "counter-synchronous", and (2) check {whether they }are "equivalent", {if they are "counter-synchronous"}.
+For "visibly one-counter automata" ("\droca" where the input alphabet determines the counter-actions), we have devised an even faster $\mathcal{O}(\alpha(\K^3)\K^3)$ algorithm for checking "equivalence" (see \Cref{vocaeq}).